Dennis-Yang123/Dennis-Yang123/README.md

 # About
-I am a recent Mathematics graduate from the University of Essex with an interest in becoming a Data Scientist.
-I have recently gone through the *[AiCore](https://www.theaicore.com)* Data Science accelerator program and have completed several industry grade projects throughout inculding training and evaluating several different machine learning models including neural networks.
+A recent Mathematics graduate from the University of Essex with a passion for data and a drive for results.
+Discovered an interest for Data Science and demonstrated strong analytical skills through the completion of a Data Visualisation module.
+Further honed my expertise through completing the Data Science accelerator program at *[AiCore](https://www.theaicore.com/)*, producing industry-standard projects.
+Possesses a keen interest in Data Science and a motivation to excel